 We have incurred net losses in each reporting period since our inception, have not generated any revenue from product sales to date and, prior to the Business Combination, have financed our operations principally through loans and other debt.
-Our losses have resulted principally from expenses incurred in connection with licensing our product candidates from Bayer, raising capital and building our management team and business infrastructure.
-Our lead product candidate, VIP152, is in Phase 1 clinical trials, and we intend to continue its clinical development in patients with MYC or MCL1driven hematologic and solid tumors to obtain clinical proof-of-concept in indications with unmet medical needs by the middle of 2022.
-Our lead ADC product candidates, VIP943 and VIP924, are in preclinical development, and we do not expect them to begin clinical trials until the end of 2022 through the beginning of 2024, respectively.
-Our SMDC product candidate, VIP236, is in preclinical development, and we do not expect it to begin clinical trials until at least the first half of 2022.
+Our losses have resulted principally from expenses incurred in connection with licensing our product candidates from Bayer, raising capital, building our management team and business infrastructure and conducting preclinical studies and early clinical trials.
+Our lead product candidate, VIP152, is in Phase 1 clinical trials, and we intend to continue its clinical development in patients with MYC or MCL1- driven hematologic and solid tumors to obtain clinical proof-of-concept in indications with unmet medical needs by the middle of 2022.
+Our lead ADC product candidates, VIP943 and VIP924, are in preclinical development, and we do not expect the first to begin clinical trials until late 2023 or early 2024.
+Our SMDC product candidate, VIP236, is in preclinical development, and we do not expect it to begin clinical trials until late 2022 or early 2023.
 Our other product candidates are in the preclinical stage.
-As a result, we expect that it will be several years, if ever, before we have a commercialized product and are able to generate revenue from product sales.
+As a result, we expect that it will be several vears, if ever, before we have a commercialized product and are able to generate revenue from product sales.
 Even if we succeed in receiving marketing approval for and commercializing one or more of our product candidates, we expect that we will continue to incur substantial research and development and other expenses as we discover, develop and market additional potential products.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future as we continue our research and development efforts and seek to obtain regulatory approval and commercialization of our product candidates.
 The net losses we incur may fluctuate significantly from quarter to quarter such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.
 The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenue.
 Our prior losses and expected future losses have had and will continue to have an adverse effect on our working capital, need to raise additional capital and ability to achieve and maintain profitability.